AbhayPatil-005/my_projects/addAndDeleteFruit_Project/readme.md

    - Delete and Edit buttons are added as children.
    - The new item is appended to the existing fruit list.
 3. When the ❌ button is clicked, the corresponding fruit `li` is removed.
+4. When the input is given in the search fruits bar
+   - it converts all the text to lowercase.
+   - it then finds the matching char to filter out the fruit items in the list.

 ---
 ## 📚 Learnings